eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 This example pays homage to my father-in-law who is a big fan of the twilight zone.
 This example is derived from a similar example found in [Bayesian Statistics the Fun Way](https://www.amazon.com/Bayesian-Statistics-Fun-Will-Kurt/dp/1593279566).

 A young William Shatner plays the highly superstitious Don Carter in this episode.
 His new bride Pat, played by Patricia Breslin, is more rational.
 When car trouble forces the honeymooning couple to wait in a rural diner while their car is repaired they find a fortune telling machine.
-For a penny you can ask the 'mystic seer' a yes or no question.
-Answers are given on a printed card that comes out of the machine after pulling a lever.
+For a penny you can ask the *mystic seer* a yes or no question.
+Answers are given on a printed card that comes out of the machine after pulling a [lever](http://www.mysticseer.com/the-mystic-seer).
 Don asks a series of 7 questions that are shown to all be accurate predictions.
 Don becomes convinced that the mystic seer is an accurate fortune teller, Pat remains skeptical.

 Estimate Don and Pat's prior odds that a fortune telling machine existed, before seeing 7 correct predictions.
 This is an example of working backwards from perceived posterior odds to someones prior odds as a way to understand what they might be thinking.

-The use of 'convinced' and 'skeptical' to describe someones beliefs are far from quantitative descriptions, so we have to make some brave assumptions to solve this problem.
+The use of *convinced* and *skeptical* to describe someones beliefs are far from quantitative descriptions, so we have to make some brave assumptions to solve this problem.

 The question being asked in the problem is: Do you believe that the mystic seer is a fortune teller?
 Cast the hypotheses as: